alandekok/recli/config/README.md

 * `help.md`

   The help text is loaded from this file.
-See HELP.markdown
+See HELP.md

   When this file does not exist, help is not available.